ricewind012/win95-themes/docs/firefox.md

 ## Differences

 - All URL bar action/status buttons have been removed
+- "Expand on hover" sidebar option is not yet supported (will revert automatically if set)

 ## TODO

 1. Tabs
-   - Pinned tabs
-   - Tab groups
+   - Tree tab groups
+   - Sidebar expand on hover ?

 2. Content (including sidebar panels)
    Will have to wait for Mozilla to replace XUL elements with their newer ones, so not any time soon.